Last updated: May 4, 2026

 - At least one certified applicator must be designated as the business’s responsible applicator

-If applying pesticides: Vermont requires commercial pesticide applicators to carry general liability insurance with a minimum of $300,000 per occurrence.
-A $1 million per occurrence policy is recommended as the industry standard and will be required by many commercial clients.
+Vermont requires commercial pesticide applicators to carry general liability insurance with a minimum of $300,000 per occurrence under Vermont Agency of Agriculture regulations.
+A $1 million per occurrence policy is strongly recommended — it is the industry standard and required by most commercial property clients, HOAs, and municipal contracts.
+Vermont commercial applicators must maintain proof of insurance and provide it upon request from the Agency of Agriculture or clients.

 Vermont Environmental Compliance Notes